jong42/Health-Insurance-Comparison-Germany/README.md

 # Health-Insurance-Comparison-Germany (HIC_Ger)

 This project demonstrates how data about german health insurance fees can be scraped from the web, processed and visualized.
-Information about insurance fees comes from https://www.gkv-spitzenverband.de/service/krankenkassenliste/krankenkassen.jsp.
+Information about insurance fees comes from https://www.gkv-spitzenverband.de/service/krankenkassenliste/krankenkassen.jsp. geojson file for cartographic visualizations is taken from https://github.com/isellsoap/deutschlandGeoJSON.

 Usage: